Madagascar - Volunteer Research Assistant (Lemur monitoring & Reforestation)

 Volunteer research assistants: Conservation of Critically Endangered Lemurs in Kianjavato, Madagascar

-Hiring Organization: Omaha’s Henry Doorly Zoo and Aquarium's Conservation Genetics Department
+Affiliated with the Omaha’s Henry Doorly Zoo and Aquarium's Conservation Genetics Department

 Project Overview: Volunteers will participate in two important conservation efforts: habitat restoration and lemur monitoring.
 During a 12-week tenure, volunteer cohorts will spend half their time monitoring lemurs and half their time participating in the community-based reforestation effort.

 Lemur Monitoring (5 weeks): Volunteers will follow social groups of either the greater bamboo lemur (Prolemur simus) or the black-and-white ruffed lemur (Varecia variegata) within the mountainous terrain of the Kianjavato-Vatovavy landscape.
 The longterm goal of this project is to offer protection for these two Critically Endangered species while gathering information on habitat usage, population dynamics, and territorial range.

 Reforestation Project (5 weeks): This grassroots reforestation effort reconnects and expands natural habitats over the mountainous terrain around Kianjavato while sustainably benefiting the 14,000 area residents.
 Through this project we have planted over 1.5 million trees in Madagascar.
 The overall goal of this project is to restore habitats for wildlife and alternative resources for the local community.